Himanshu145505/Pay-Prophet/README.md

-# Salary-Prediction-Model 📊
+# Pay-Prophet 📊

-📊 Pay-Prophet is a Pyhton based Salary Prediction Model that Predicts salaries of data professionals using machine learning models.
+📊 Pay-Prophet is a Python based Salary Prediction Model that Predicts salaries of data professionals using machine learning models.
 This project leverages various algorithms to provide accurate salary predictions based on job roles, experience, and performance ratings.

 🔧 Features :